5m-friday/from-js-to-go/README.md

 ### Differences

 - **Statically** typed nature
+- Mostly used for Backend / Systems only
 - **Stable** without breaking changes
 - **Little** to no **changes** in the ecosystem
 - **Simple Design**